CarlosCaltzontzin/brewery-app/README.md

 ## Project Description

 For my phase-2 project at Flatiron school I created a simple brewery directory.
-Explore and add your favorite breweries with this simple React application.
+View a list of breweries and add your favorite breweries with this simple React application.

 ## Table of Contents